Magnera (MAGN) & The Competition Head-To-Head Survey

 |2.34

-Magnera presently has a consensus price target of $24.00, suggesting a potential upside of 6.48%.
-As a group, “Paper mills” companies have a potential upside of 16.11%.
-Given Magnera’s competitors higher possible upside, analysts plainly believe Magnera has less favorable growth aspects than its competitors.
+Magnera currently has a consensus target price of $24.00, suggesting a potential upside of 11.84%.
+As a group, “Paper mills” companies have a potential upside of 21.84%.
+Given Magnera’s rivals higher possible upside, analysts plainly believe Magnera has less favorable growth aspects than its rivals.

 Summary